signal-noise/datasupply/docs/roadmap.md

 ## How it starts

-The first release of uniform will have modest aims.
+The first release of Data Supply will have modest aims.

 It will be compatible with Next.JS, consume static CSV data, contain basic filters and present data to custom-built React components.